1573-1936; bulk: 1573-1830

 He was sent by the General Committee on General Safety (France) to encourage revolution in the Caribbean, especially among free people of color in the English colonies.

-He recommends the use of bloodhounds to police the slaves, as is done in Cuba where there are no maroons [fugitive slaves].
+He recommends the use of bloodhounds to police the enslaved people, as is done in Cuba where there are no freedom seekers.

 Commenting on news regarding Grenville and that he has embargoed ships in the harbor for the moment.